-(a) A stockholder may not be nominated or elected to the Board if he/she represents or holds an interest adverse to or in conflict with those of the Company, or if he/she is an officer or stockholder of a corporation or entity engaged in the same or similar business or enterprise as that of the Company.

-- (b) The following persons shall in no case be allowed to serve or act as a director: - i.
+- (a) A stockholder may not be nominated or elected to the Board if he/she represents or holds an interest adverse to or in conflict with those of the Company, or if he/she is an officer or stockholder of a corporation or entity engaged in the same or similar business or enterprise as that of the Company. - (b) The following persons shall in no case be allowed to serve or act as a director: - i.
 Any person convicted of any crime involving any security or financial product; - ii.
 Any person convicted of an offense involving fraud or embezzlement, theft, estafa, or other fraudulent acts or transactions; - iii.
 Any person who, by reason of any misconduct, is enjoined by order, judgement, or decree by any court, quasi-judicial body, or administrative agency of competent jurisdiction from acting as a director, officer, employee, consultant, or agent occupying any fiduciary position; - iv.
 Any person found by the appropriate regulatory agency to have violated, or aided, abetted, counseled, commanded, induced, or procured the violation of the REIT Act of 2009, the Revised Corporation Code, the General Banking Law, the Insurance Code, the Securities Regulation Code, or any related laws and any rules, regulations, or order thereunder; - v.
-Any person judicially declared to be insolvent, or incapacitated to contract; - vi.
-Any person found guilty by a foreign court, regulatory authority, or government agency of the acts or violations similar to any of the acts or misconduct enumerated in sub-paragraphs (i) to (v) above;
+Any person judicially declared to be insolvent, or incapacitated to contract; - Any person found guilty by a foreign court, regulatory authority, or government agency of the acts or violations similar to any of the acts or misconduct enumerated in sub-paragraphs (i) to (v) above; - vii.
+Any person convicted by final judgment of an offense punishable by imprisonment for more than six (6) years, or a violation of the Revised Corporation Code committed within five (5) years prior to the date of his election or appointment; and - viii.
+Other grounds as the SEC may provide.

-&lt;sup>2 The NCPC is composed of Manuel Louie B. Ferrer (Chairman), Pacita U. Juan (Member), Emmanuel G. Herbosa (Member), and Jose M. Layug, Jr. (Member).
+&lt;sup>1 The NCPC is composed of Manuel Louie B. Ferrer (Chairman), Pacita U. Juan (Member), Emmanuel G. Herbosa (Member), and Jose M. Layug, Jr. (Member).